Stay Safe: Items to Have in Your Car During Minnesota’s Snow Storm - NewsBreak

 Tips to conserve heat in your home during dangerously low temperatures

-When the weather outside is frightful, the warmth inside feels so delightful.
+(FOX 9) - When the weather outside is frightful, the warmth inside feels so delightful.
 During dangerously low temperatures, there are simple ways Minnesotans can conserve energy in their homes and body heat.
+"As cold as it is, it's not even close to what we are prepared to do.
+We...

 KEYC